 Unfortunately, it is one of Trophy Ridge's more expensive bow sights in the market.
 If you just don't have the cash to spare, then consider one of their more economical options.
 The React V5 has a multi-pin setup with React technology.
 It's much cheaper than the Trio Pro, but it's the lack of an aluminum construction that brings the price down - check out the React V5 for yourself.

 In the same budget, the IQ Pro Hunter bow sight brings up the heat with its 3-pin setup that includes a floater pin.
 It's very similar to the React Trio Pro in terms of "standard" features with adjustable 2/3 axis, tool-less adjustments, aluminum construction, and they're both very new.

 However, instead of React technology, the Pro Hunter has IQ's Retina Lock technology which you can find out more about in our full review of the IQ.

-The React Trio Pro bow sight has a lot going for it and we have rated it as the best 3-pin bow sight in 2019.
+The React Trio Pro bow sight has a lot going for it and we have rated it as the best 3-pin bow sight.
 This newest model is the better model with its upgrades and smoother mechanics.
 If you're looking to get accurate shots out to 100 yards with faster adjustments and zero mechanical errors, this is the bow sight you've been looking for!